aedeguzman/aedeguzman.github.io/README.md

 - 💬  Ask me about

-- 😄  Fun Fact:  Cooking is my hobby.<br/>
+- 😄  Fun Fact:  Tater Tot is short for potato toddler.<br/>

 🌱
 ⚡